Best Red Light Therapy Device for Home Use

 Understanding Light Power Output

-The effectiveness of a light therapy device is influenced by power output and energy density.
+The effectiveness of a light therapy system is influenced by both power output and energy density (dose) delivered during a treatment session.

 Best Red Light Therapy Devices for Home Use